babelouest/taliesin/docs/API.md

 **Optional**

 `index`: media index in the stream playlist, for jukebox streams only.
-If the stream is a jukebox and no index is speciied, the server will return a m3u file with all jukebox stream media.
+If the stream is a jukebox and no index is specified, the server will return a m3u file with all jukebox stream media.

 #### Success response

 Code 200

 Binary data of the stream to be played by the client.
-The stream is also compatible with ICY metatags, so the client application, e.g. VLC or MPD will display the current media information using the following pattern:
+The stream sends ICY metatags for a webradio type, so the client application, e.g. VLC or MPD will display the current media information using the following pattern:

 `[Artist - ][Album ][(Year) - ][Title|filename]`